jpeart03/jp-portfolio/src/pages/project/invoice.md

 ### Purpose

-Pepper Construction’s accounting team devoted an excessive amount of time processing invoices from Pepper’s sister equipment rental company, 365 Equipment and Supply (365).
+Pepper Construction’s accounting team devoted an excessive amount of time processing invoices from their sister equipment rental company, 365 Equipment and Supply (365).
 They asked if the development team and I could design and build a solution to automate the receipt and processing 365’s rental invoices.
 Our system would save Pepper’s accounting team time and eliminate opportunities for human error.

 ### Method